 CO2e emissions released before the building or infrastructure use begins is sometimes referred to as upfront carbon.
-Upfront carbon will be responsible for half of the entire carbon footprint of new construction between now and 2050, threatening to consume a large part of our remaining carbon budget without even accounting for maintenance, renovation, and end-of-life embodied carbon emissions.
+Upfront carbon is projected to account for half of the entire carbon footprint of new construction between now and 2050, threatening to consume a large part of our remaining carbon budget without even accounting for maintenance, renovation, and end-of-life embodied carbon emissions.

-Embodied carbon is different than embodied energy, which only accounts for the energy use in all life-cycle phases of the built asset regardless of energy source.
+Embodied carbon is different from embodied energy, which only accounts for the energy use in all life-cycle phases of the built asset, regardless of energy source.
 Some amount of embodied energy may be from renewable sources and would not be considered a source of greenhouse gas.
-Net embodied carbon calculations must include carbon sequestration and end-of-life considerations which can be particularly challenging with some of these are unknowns at the time of construction.
+Net embodied carbon calculations may include carbon sequestration and end-of-life considerations.
+Estimating end-of-life impacts is challenging due to their uncertainty at the time of design and construction.

 It goes without saying that material efficiency is a tenet of structural engineering best practices regardless of assessing environmental impacts or not.
 One might think that more materials would equate to more cost, but oversizing often happens to simplify production and construction, which also reduces cost.
 Structural engineers also often unknowingly chose higher embodied carbon materials because they save time or cost for the project.
 These norms are starting to change however.